connersexton/connersexton.github.io/_pages/about.md

 permalink: /about/
 ---

-I recently graduated from Wesleyan University with a BA in Anthropology and minor in Applied Data Science!
+I graduated from Wesleyan University in 2020 with a BA in Anthropology and minor in Applied Data Science.

+---
+## Now:

+Quantitative Marketing Analyst @ Google

+---
+## During Undergrad:

 In data science, my main areas of focus are machine learning, exploratory data analysis, text analysis, and data visualization.